intake/intake/docs/source/index.rst

 Intake helps you:

 * Load data from a variety of formats (see :ref:`plugin-directory`) into containers you already use, like Pandas dataframes, Python lists, NumPy arrays, and more.
 * Read data catalogs and actual data from remote/cloud storage
 * Translate your boilerplate data loading code into reusable Intake plugins
 * Describe data sets in catalog files for easy reuse and sharing between projects and with others.
 * Share catalog information (and data sets) over the network with the Intake server

 The philosophy of Intake is to be extremely pluggable, so that new plugins, new data service catalogs, new auth mechanisms, etc., are easy to implement.
 Thus, with community support, we can make a single catalog and data interface for the python data ecosystem and take the pain out of data access.
 Get involved!

+New users are encouraged to check out the :ref:`Quickstart` and executable :ref:`Examples`.

 .. toctree::
     :maxdepth: 1